 People with Type 2 diabetes often develop other diabetes-related health conditions like heart disease and stroke, hypertension, nerve damage, and kidney disease.

 Lifestyle changes can often resolve Type 2 diabetes.
-Dr. Alexander works closely with you to develop a personalized Type 2 diabetes care plan that includes:
+Dr. Lohr works closely with you to develop a personalized Type 2 diabetes care plan that includes:

 In addition to lifestyle changes, Type 2 diabetes sometimes requires medication or insulin to manage your blood sugar levels.